SbongileM/CODSOFT/README.md

 - Replay for the user if they want to play another round.

 <h3>4.
 Contact book</h3>
-This project aims to create a user-friendly contact book interface to help users to manage their contacts, with the following functionalities:
+<p>This project aims to create a user-friendly contact book interface to help users to manage their contacts, with
+the following functionalities:</p>
 - Shows contact information: Store name, phone number, email, and address for each contact.
 - Allow users to add new contacts with their details.
 - Displays a list of all saved contacts with names and phone numbers.